 What Is Page Speed or Site Speed?

-Site speed is one of the big things in SEO right now, even more so with Google rolling out the Core Web Vitals metrics which has made speed metrics more visible in Google Search Console.
+Site speed is one of the big things in SEO right now, even more so with Google rolling out the Core Web Vitals metrics which has made speed metrics more visible in Google Search engines Console.

 Also, regardless of what terminology you use, one key thing most people miss when looking at the speed of their site is that the speed of all pages matter, not just the homepage!